 This machine cuts hedges almost the same way as finger-mowers.
 The large head trimmer of this tool is also often mistaken for reaching flail mowers due to its appearance.

-However, reach flail mowers have a different cutting machine, and they can be used for mowing tall grass or roadside ditches.
+However, reach flail mowers have different cutting machines, and they can be used for mowing tall grass or roadside ditches.
 There are also other individual hedging machines appropriately used for grapevines and tree toppers.

 Motorized Gasoline-Powered, or Electrical Trimmers

-Hence, most gardeners prefer motorized hedges to accomplish gardening tasks faster and more comfortable.
+Hence, most gardeners prefer motorized hedges to accomplish gardening tasks faster and more comfortably.
 Today’s powered trimmers are designed with safety features to ensure that the users will face less risk when working.